 - The Steep Descent to the Hot Springs of Jhinudanda

 Back Into the Mountain Forest

-The rain relented that morning, such that I went without my bin bag skirt.
-It was a lot harder to hike with the crutch in the skirt; it kept coming off.
+The rain relented that morning, such that I could go without my bin bag skirt.
+It was a lot harder to hike with the crutch and the skirt; it kept coming off.

-We wasted no time and began hiking, descending into the mossy alpine forest once more.
-In good enough spirits that we had a little fun with morning photography.
+We wasted no time and began hiking, descending into the mossy alpine forest once more, in good enough spirits that we even had a little fun with morning photography.
 Hey, if you're having to lean on a staff anyway, might as well get in some cool shots!

 Devi indulged as well, for there were many ladybirds that day charmingly resting atop blossoms and leaves.
-By this time, the macro lens was with her, and I went without.
+By this time, the macro lens was always with her, and I went without.
+I was trekking slow anyway, so she had plenty of time to spare.
 Her macro photography captured many more flowers and insects that day.

 That said, we had gotten better as photographers by then, and it didn't really slow us down.
 Not much more than my maximum pace with my debilitation, anyway.

 Why slow trekking is better - even if you don't have to